-- Awarded "Outstanding Employer for 2024" as part of Fáilte Ireland's Employer Excellence Programme.
-This is the highest certification available to a business in the programme. - New General Manager since July 2024. - Development of new website to be launched in early 2025.
+Awarded "Outstanding Employer for 2024" as part of Fáilte Ireland's Employer Excellence Programme.
+This is the highest certification available to a business in the programme.

 PostPoint Services Limited

 The principal activity of the company is the provision of electronic product and services in retail agents throughout the Republic of Ireland.
 The PostPoint product suite includes LEAP Top-Up, Mobile Phone Top-Up, BillPay, Postal Products, Tolling, Merchant Acquiring, Giftcards and TV licence renewals.